RomaDevWorld/GameTrackDS/README.md

 # Want to contribute?
 Help localize this bot to a different languages.

-Currently our bot has 3 languages: American English, Ukrainian and Bri'ish (A meme language)
+Currently our bot supports 2 languages: American English and Ukrainian

 Clone this repository using `git clone git@github.com:RomaDevWorld/GameTrackDS.git`, make some changes in `/src/functions/getLocale.ts`, then commit and push your changes with `git commit -a -m "Change: Localization"`